 Price vs Performance Across the Top AI Models

-The cheapest model is not always the best value.
-A $0.15/million token model that requires three retries costs more than a $2.50/million token model that succeeds on the first attempt.
-The right choice depends entirely on the task.
+If you're using a $0.15/million token model that requires three retries to get a usable response, you're actually paying more than a $2.50/million token model that succeeds on the first attempt.
+The right choice depends entirely on the task—and getting it wrong at scale is one of the fastest ways to inflate AI spend.

 When evaluating models, consider four dimensions: